nodejs/undici/README.md

   Default: `1e3` milliseconds (1s).

 - `requestTimeout: Number`, the timeout after which a request will time out.
-  Monitors time between request being enqueued and receiving a response.
+  Monitors time between request is dispatched on socket and receiving a response.
 Use `0` to disable it entirely.
   Default: `30e3` milliseconds (30s).

-- `maxAbortedPayload: Number`, the maximum number of bytes read after which an aborted response will close the connection.
-Closing the connection will error other inflight requests in the pipeline.
-  Default: `1048576` bytes (1MiB).

 - `pipelining: Number`, the amount of concurrent requests to be sent over the single TCP/TLS connection according to